automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lycorhinus.md

 # Lycorhinus
-## Description: This dinosaur was once thought to be a mammal-like reptile.
+## This dinosaur was once thought to be a mammal-like reptile.